Mayonaka88/driving-institute-database/README.md

 # Driving Institute Database
-> A mock database for a driving institute created in 2021 as a project for my SQL course in the British University in Dubai.
+> A database for a mock driving institute created in 2021 as a project for my SQL introductory course in the British University in Dubai.

 > SQL was used in this project.